opetrachev/go-coverage-report/README.md

     description: Trim a prefix in the "Impacted Packages" column of the markdown report.
     required: false

+  exclude-file:
+    description: |
+      Path to a file containing patterns for files to exclude from the coverage report.
+      The file uses a .gitignore-like format with one pattern per line.
+Glob patterns are supported.
+Excluded files are completely removed from the coverage report and don't affect coverage calculations.
+    required: false

   github-baseline-workflow-ref:
     description: |
       The ref of the GitHub actions Workflow that produces the baseline coverage.